Bossgod/3ch/README.md

-#Saguaro Imageboard
-*something-or-other*
+#3chan

-*A branch of ye olden futallaby-plus, which was a branch of futallaby, which was a branch/translation of futaba which was...*
+*A fork of sorts of saguaro that is a branch of ye olden futallaby-plus, which was a branch of futallaby, which was a branch/translation of futaba which was...*

 ----

 This has been cobbled together from stuff I myself have written and the contributions of others, named in the line I copied and pasted from the old readme just below this one:
 *"Special thanks to !KNs1o0VDv6, Glas, Anonymous from vchan, RePod, and anyone who actually uses this."*

-#Why use Saguaro?
+#Why use 3chan?
-Saguaro sports many competitive features not commonly found in other imageboard software:
+3chan has all the thigs saguaro has + some edits that might be useful?
+Saguaro Features:
 - Mobile browser support
 - ~~Read only JSON API~~ *Soon.*
 - A modular & customizable jQuery suite